-Perceived stigma among patients receiving antiretroviral treatment: A prospective randomised trial comparing an m-DOT strategy with standard-of-care in Kenya
+Perceived stigma among patients receiving antiretroviral treatment: A prospective randomised trial comparing an m-DOT strategy with standard-of-care in Kenya (PDF)

 Kaai,Susan; Bullock,Sandra; Sarna,Avina; Chersich,Matthew F.; Luchters,Stanley; Geibel,Scott; Munyao,Paul; Mandaliya,Kishorchandra N.; Temmerman,Marleen; Rutenberg,Naomi

 Journal of Social Aspects of HIV/AIDS 7(2): 62-70

 HIV and AIDS remain highly stigmatised.
 Modified directly observed therapy (m-DOT) supports antiretroviral treatment (ART) adherence but little is known about its association with perceived stigma in resource-constrained settings.
 In 2003, 234 HIV-infected adults enrolled in a two-arm randomised trial comparing a health centre-based m-DOT strategy with standard self-administration of ART.
 Data on perceived stigma were collected using Berger's HIV stigma scale prior to starting ART and after 12 months.
 This was a secondary analysis to examine whether perceived stigma was related to treatment delivery.
 Perceived stigma scores declined after 12 months of treatment from a mean of 44.9 (sd=7.6) to a mean of 41.4 (sd=7.7), (t=6.14, P<0.001).
 No differences were found between the mean scores of participants in both study arms.
 Also, no difference in scores was detected using GLM, controlling for socio-demographic characteristics and baseline scores.
 Findings indicate that a well managed clinic-based m-DOT does not increase perceived HIV-related stigma.